Suggest a Songfact / Artistfact

 The original title was "You Can Talk To Me."

-This was covered by Toad The Wet Sprocket and used in the 1997 film I Know What You Did Last Summer. (thanks, Erik - Fairfield County, CT)
+This was covered by Toad The Wet Sprocket and used in the 1997 film I Know What You Did Last Summer

-The British Psychedelic Rock band The Gods covered this in 1969 and released it unsuccessfully as a single.
-The Gods featured 2 future Uriah Heep members Ken Hensley (guitar/vocals) and Lee Kerslake (drums). (thanks, Edward Pearce - Ashford, Kent, England)
+The British psychedelic rock band The Gods covered this in 1969 and released it unsuccessfully as a single.
+The Gods featured two future Uriah Heep members: Ken Hensley (guitar/vocals) and Lee Kerslake (drums).